 From our example above, you can see that there's nothing inherently evil about a cookie.
 Most of the time, first-party cookies work to streamline your experience.
 That said, you should be aware of the potential privacy ramifications that come with cookies.
 Ultimately, they can collect personal data – so much so that tightening data protection regulations like the General Data Protection Regulation (GDPR) require that many websites comply with their guidelines.

 Third-party cookies can be particularly problematic for those conscious of their digital footprint.
 You've undoubtedly felt unsettled by advertisements that follow you around the web, based on what you've been reading or watching.
-Ever see those social media "share" buttons on a website?
+Ever seen those social media "share" buttons on a website?
 Even if you don't interact with them, they can parrot information about your activity back to the provider.

 Getting rid of cookies

 Many browsers now block them for you by default (check your browser settings).
-Failing that, there are a handful of plugins and browser extensions you can use to prevent unwanted tracking, such as Privacy Badger
+Failing that, there are a handful of plugins and browser extensions you can use to prevent unwanted tracking, such as Privacy Badger and Ghostery.

 Cookies shouldn't necessarily be viewed as the bogeyman of the Internet.
 If you've checked out our other articles in the Security category, you'll know that it's very easy to unwittingly leak personal information.